-Gross written premium for legal expenses insurance was £71.2 million in 2022, a decrease of £4.3 million (2021: £75.5 million).
-The underwriting profit decreased by £10.5 million to £35.2 million (2021: £45.7 million).
+Gross written premium for legal expenses insurance was £63.9 million in 2023, a decrease of £7.3 million (2022: £71.2 million).

 The cost of settling a claim made by a non-fault policyholder under a motor legal protection policy will be incurred by the third-party insurer.
 However, if a claim is made by a third-party policyholder under their motor legal protection policy against an at-fault Group policyholder, the cost will be included in motor vehicle liability insurance claims or other motor insurance claims.